AW3Rgo0l/MathTest_SFML/README.md

 Algebra test made on C++ using SFML library

-To try this application you should download this repository and in folder "Release"(not in "smfl" folder) launch .exe file.
+To try this application you should download this repository, unzip, and in folder "Release"(not in "smfl" folder) launch .exe file.

 ----------------------------------------------------
 Or to compile this project on your own you should: